Anikaaasingh/jokes-extension/README.md

 # jokes-extension
-A simple joke chrome extension made ysing API
+A simple joke chrome extension made using API